Brli/brli.github.io/_posts/2022-12-23-steam-deck-cjk-input.markdown

     - `export MOZ_ENABLE_WAYLAND=1` in `/etc/profile.d/kde.sh`
     - Input method modules are exported in `/etc/xdg/plasma-workspace/env/ibus.sh`, thus we kept our own in `~/.config/plasma-workspace`, the coresponded per-user configuration directory, as shown in above tutorial.
+    - The Deck UI is running under Wayland, while plasma is traditional X11, check `/usr/share/xsessions` and `/usr/share/wayland-sessions`

+- Some other customizations found

+    - Valve choose to use `dracut` instead of default initial ramfs generator `mkinitcpio` used in regular Arch Linux.
+    - Judging by the cursor shown during transition, it is obvious that the Deck UI and desktop are orthogonal.
+    - The display manager used is SDDM.
+    - `glibc` is broken, you cannot generate locales even after unlock read-only mode.

 - Noted that throughout this tutorial, we didn't disable the said **readonly** status quo.